 How does it work?

 You may already have an idea of the sort of edit you are likely to need.
-For everything except an editorial letter, you email me a sample of your writing, from somewhere right around the middle of the manuscript.
+For everything except an editorial letter, you email me a sample of your writing from somewhere right around the middle of the manuscript.
 Not the beginning (because you’ve probably worked really hard on that) and not the end (because you may have either rushed for the finish or polished it for a final shine); neither is likely to be representative of the bulk of your work.

-I like about 5,000 words for a novelette/novella/novel-length work (anything above 40,000 or so words); if your work is shorter, about 10% of the overall length.
+I like about 5,000 words for a work above 40,000 words; if your project is shorter, about 10% of the overall length.

-Once we agree on the scope of work, we sign a little contract that clearly outlines the deliverables, the date of completion, and the price.
+Once we agree on the scope, we sign a little contract that clearly outlines the deliverables, the date of completion, and the price.
 You pay me a deposit and your manuscript goes into my queue.

 As the work progresses, especially if it’s a longer manuscript or I am unsure how you want something handled (these are your words, after all, and your story), I may check in with you for clarification.

-Typically, after I return the edited work to you and you have had some time to go over my changes and/or suggestions, you have the opportunity to meet with me via video conference for a debriefing session in which you can ask me any follow-up questions or have me address any unresolved issues.
+After I return the edited work to you and you have had some time to go over my changes and/or suggestions, you have the opportunity to meet with me via video conference for a debriefing session in which you can ask any follow-up questions.
+The debriefing session is included in the price of the edit.

 Different editors use different terminology or approaches; here’s what I do.